system-zero/system-zero/data/docs/la.md

 # Standard Functions.
 # print and println -  print functions
+# format            -  format a string with the same semantics with the print[ln]
+#                      functions
+#                      args: string
 # loadfile          -  load a filename for evaluation
 #                      args: a filename
 # exit              -  terminates evaluation of the current evaluated instance.